christophlee/christophlee/petaluma_botany.md

 <div style="padding-left: 2em">
 <strong>Common name(s):</strong> Prickly Wild Lettuce<br />
 <strong>Historic household popularity:</strong> Unknown<br />
 <strong>Comment:</strong> We have a number of l. serriola plants in our yard, including a big one that's trying to muscle its way through the middle of the coffee berry bush by the bee hive.
-These plants seem like they can have quite a bit of leave variation between individuals and over time.
+These plants seem like they can have quite a bit of leaf variation between individuals and over time.
 Interestingly, l. serriola is the closest botanical relative to l. sativa -- garden lettuce!<br />
 <strong>Edibility:</strong> The young leaves can be eaten raw or (lightly) cooked and the flowering shoots can be cooked like asparagus.
 Supposedly the plant becomes unpleasantly bitter as it gets older.
 I have not tried it, though I might.
 I wonder if the spikes on the leaves will be an issue.<br />
 <strong>Medicinal Uses:</strong>  So, there is a lot going on here.
 Apparently, the mikly sap of l. serriola contains a compound called 'lactucarium', which is, in effect, a very week opium that doesn't have side effects (it is not addictive nor nausea-inducing).
 The concentration of this magical 'lettuce opium' is maximized when the plant goes to flower, and can be collected by cutting off the flower heads and scraping away the exuded milk repeatedly until it runs dry.
 It sounds like pretty potent stuff, even so, and should be used with caution.
 Very interesting indeed.
 Apparently lettuce opium has been around for a long time, but saw a resurgence in popularity in the 1970's with the hippie movement, and is still used today as a pain reliever and legal psychotropic.
 L. virosa, a closely related species, has higher concentrations of lactucarium and is more well known for these medicinal properties, while garden lettuce (l. sativa) contains some amount of lactucarium as well!<br />
 <strong>Distribution:</strong> Not native to California.
 Native to Europe, Asia, and North Africa.<br />